yessinek97/Rule-Based-Recommender-System-For-Project-Risk-Management/README.md

 -Download the final_ontology.owl and place it under "C:\users\username\Desktop"
 -Create a folder named "Dev" anywhere in your local disk
 -Open PowerShell or cmd and navigate to the folder's path
--Run command: python -m venv "path to folder or simply '.' "
+-Run command: python -m venv "path to folder" or simply '.'
 -Download the folder "project" and "requirements.txt"  available in the files section above, and place it under "Dev"
 -Run command: pip install -R requirements.txt (preferably restart PowerShell/cmd after this step)
 -Run command: .\Scripts\Activate